Bin4ryGh0st/micropython-esp32-i2s-examples/README.md

 Notes:
   * imports sdcard.py.
 Copy sdcard.py into filesystem from micropython/drivers/sdcard folder
   * uses efficient DMA configuration.
 Credit:  @MikeShi42

+### Building a psRAM version of MicroPython
+To use ESP32 development boards supporting external psRAM memory (e.g.  Lolin D32 Pro with 4MB of psRAM) you will need to change the MicroPython build environment as follows:
+  * include make variable `SDKCONFIG = boards/sdkconfig.spiram` in the command line call for make.
+For example, `make deploy SDKCONFIG = boards/sdkconfig.spiram`

+after this change perform a one-time `make clean` and then build

 ### Testing Setup